Pullusb/How_to_install_Blender_addons/README.md

 ![user scripts and config](/imgs/user_scripts_and_config.png)

-This is where your file actually goes when you use the easy way above !
+This is where your file actually goes when you use the automatic install!
 Here is what happens when you click on install addon:
 - Copy the "*.py*" or "*.zip*" in the User-addons location (unzip it there if it's a zip),
 - Refresh the addon list so it will show up